Looking to clear out your closet and make some extra cash?

 They live out in the country about 5 minutes off of the main road and you would think yard sales wouldn't do good at all.
 Yet, they do AWESOME.

 The key, lots of planning beforehand.

-If you are looking to do a yard sale continue reading to find out how to have a successful yard sale.
-Even if you aren’t on the main road or heavy traffic area.
+If you are looking to do a yard sale continue reading to find out how to have a successful yard sale today.

 Step 1: Prepping for the big sale!

-Sure you might throw a few things outside and make a few bucks but do you want to spend your valuable time for $50 dollars?
+Sure you might throw a few things outside and make a few bucks, but do you want to spend your valuable time for $50 dollars?
 I know I don't.

 NOTE: Check beforehand to see if your city or county requires yard sale permits.
 If you live in an HOA, make sure you're allowed to have a yard sale; some HOAs prohibit them.

 Gather Your Items:

 This is why starting well in advance is a must.